shaunpersad/api-foundation/readme.md

 ### Facebook routes

 There are two additional routes included to demonstrate the Facebook Access Token Grant Type.
-With the Facebook App ID and Secret supplied in the config file, the `/get-facebook-login` route will redirect you to Facebook to log in and authorize your Facebook app.
+With the Facebook App ID and Secret supplied in the config file, the `/get-facebook-login` route will redirect you to Facebook to log in and authorize your app.
 After authorizing, Facebook will redirect you to the `/facebook-login-redirect` route, and display your Facebook access token.
 This Facebook access token can then be sent to the Token endpoint to exchange for one of your app's Access Tokens.

+### Google+ routes

+There are three additional routes included to demonstrate the two Grant Types associated with Google+, corresponding to the two possible Google+ login flows.
+With the Google Client ID and Secret supplied in the config file, the `/get-gplus-login` route will redirect you to Google to log in and authorize your app.
+After authorizing, Google will redirect you to the `/gplus-login-redirect` route, and display your Google+ access token.
+This Google+ access token can then be sent to the Token endpoint to exchange for one of your app's Access Tokens.

 ## IoC Bindings